 Tri-State Lottery: A consortium of three states (Maine, New Hampshire and Vermont) that offer joint games such as Tri-State Megabucks.

 Trunk Stock: Instant ticket inventory kept in a sales representative’s vehicle for the purpose of distribution to lottery retailers as needed.

-Unclaimed Prizes: A winning ticket that has been properly sold but not claimed by a player.
-Any prizes that remain unclaimed at the end of a lottery's fiscal year may then be transferred to a variety of jurisdictional funds.
+Unclaimed Prizes: A winning ticket that has been properly sold but not claimed by a player before its expiration date.
+Any expired prizes that remain unclaimed at the end of a lottery’s fiscal year may then be transferred to a variety of jurisdictional funds.

 Validation: 1) The process of confirming a lottery ticket is a winning ticket, confirming the ticket has not been previously validated, and marking the ticket as “validated” in the system (a winning ticket can only be validated one time.)
 2) An attempt to validate a lottery ticket.
 If the ticket is not a winner or has previously been validated, the retailer (or validation clerk) will receive an appropriate message.